asascience-open/ooi-ui-docs/Use-Cases/1.2-Science-UI/OOI_UI_Use_Case_007-Science_UI-Data_Processing.md

 ## Assumptions

 ## Scenario

-- Be able to retrieve, display and publish higher level data products requiring complex data processing from uFrame.
+Be able to retrieve, display and publish higher level data products requiring complex data processing from uFrame.

+1. A scientist uses the UI to observe higher order data.
+2. The UI is provided the higher order data from uFrame, already processed.

+The following data might be desired by a scientist:
 - Complex Data Processing Includes:
   - Colocated Instruments that combine to make L2 parameters
     - OPTABSN